 Cognitive Behavioral Therapy is based on the idea that sometimes people engage in habitual thinking patterns that are founded on a skewed perception of their experiences or unhelpful, “distorted” thinking.
 It’s an inquiry-based approach that asks people to take notice of their mood changes and the habitual patterns of behavior they engage in.

 A recent study, published in January 2017, looked at the effects of a 12-week course of face-to-face CBT on 18 subjects with IBS.
 Results indicated a decrease in self-rated visceral sensitivity, as well as associated psychiatric symptoms.
-The authors of the study attributed the results to increased ability to cope with IBS symptoms.
+The authors of the study attributed the results to an increased ability to cope with IBS symptoms.

 2) Relaxation Techniques